The New Public Administration: data and human resources

 All the educational activities offered are available on e-learning platform: https://elearning.unimib.it/course/index.php?categoryid=9402&lang=en

-BERTIN Giovanni Ca' Foscari University of Venice
+BARBATO Giovanni University of Milan

 CAMPOSTRINI Stefano Ca' Foscari University of Venice

-CAPOCCHI Alessandro University of Milano Bicocca
+CAPOCCHI Alessandro University of Milano-Bicocca

-CHIERICI Roberto University of Milano Bicocca
+CHIERICI Roberto University of Milano-Bicocca

-COLOMBO Roberto University of Milano Bicocca
+COLOMBO Roberto University of Milano-Bicocca

 CORTESI Agostino Ca' Foscari University of Venice